ndg8743/lccjs/visualized/interactive_page.md

    * Ensure seamless integration with existing React components and state/context management within `lccjs`.
    * Utilize existing backend APIs provided by the LCC interpreter for code execution and data retrieval.
+   * Note: The current interpreter logs output to the console and accepts user step input through the console (as a signed number indicating steps to take).
+   * Each instruction processed during Pass 2 creates a listing object with fields like `lineNum`, `locCtr`, `sourceLine`, `codeWords`, `label`, `mnemonic`, `operands`, and `comment`, stored in a list and ready for sorting and display.

 7. **Animation & UX**: